yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous Delivery.md

 ### Task 1: Tear down Azure Resources

-1. Open the `teardown-infrastructure.ps1` Powershell script in the `infrastructure` folder of your GitHub lab files repository and add the same custom lowercase three letter abbreviation we used in a previous exercise for `$studentprefix` variable on the first line.
+1. Open the `teardown-infrastructure.ps1` PowerShell script in the `infrastructure` folder of your GitHub lab files repository and add the same custom lowercase three letter abbreviation we used in a previous exercise for `$studentprefix` variable on the first line.

     ```pwsh
     $studentprefix ="hbs"